alexlobera/leanjs_OLD_NX/src/pages/blog/server-side-rendering-ssr-made-easy-react.md

 This is the easy part since React has built-in support for SSR (except Suspense, which is coming soon!).
 The only thing you need to do is to `import { renderToString } from "react-dom/server"` and invoke the renderToString function with the Root component of your app.

-You can run the next code by clicking on the green "run" button and see how it works:
+You can run the following code by clicking on the green "run" button to see how it works:

 ```runkit
 const React = require("react")